jcblw/ipc-electron-dispatcher/README.md

 > Since the dispatchers are in different processes they will have different data sets for registered callbacks

 Patches welcome ^^ :smile:

+## Contributing

+Right now the only two things are `src` files are the main source file and get compiled into the `lib` dir using `npm run build`.
+And we use [standardjs](http://standardjs.com/), so by running `npm test` you can test if you code is compliant.